Nur-Run-Gee Pty Ltd

-Other field staff delivering training are NPWS Sites Officer trained and qualified Aboriginal people.
+Other field staff delivering training are Aboriginal people trained and qualified as NSW NPWS Sites Officers.

-Our company has delivered over 400 training packages to the Roads and Traffic Authority, Energy Australia, Hunter Water, Department of Defence, local Aboriginal land councils, local government and others in most facets of culture and heritage protection and management.
-We provide a well rounded presentation, with most natural and cultural aspects covered.
-At times we work in association with a Registered Training Organisation.
-We have access to research areas for referencing.
+Nur-Run-Gee has delivered over 400 training packages to the Roads and Traffic Authority, Energy Australia, Hunter Water, Department of Defence, local Aboriginal land councils, local government and others in most facets of culture and heritage protection and management.
+The company provides a well rounded presentation, with most natural and cultural aspects covered.
+At times Nur-Run-Gee works in association with a Registered Training Organisation.
+The company has access to research areas for referencing.

-Our company is currently sub-contracted to the Department of Education and TAFE.
-We have community contacts in different areas of Australia and overseas.
-Several of our staff are currently engaged in field activities in various parts of the state, including site surveys.
-Lennie Anderson has been involved in Aboriginal affairs for over 40 years in various positions and placements, including working as a Regional Aboriginal Liaison Officer for DECCW, and participating in various committees.
-He has been involved in the development of a strategic cultural management plan for Stockton Bight as a Traditional Owner.
-Chris and Lennie have travelled overseas to lecture on Indigenous/Aboriginal of Australia Strategic Cultural Plans of Management at international seminars.
+Nur-Run-Gee is currently sub-contracted to the NSW Department of Education and TAFE and has community contacts in different areas of Australia and overseas.
+Lennie Anderson currently teaches Culture and Heritage at TAFE.
+Several staff are engaged in field activities in various parts of NSW, including for site surveys.
+Lennie Anderson has been involved in Aboriginal affairs for over 40 years in various positions and placements, including working as a Regional Aboriginal Liaison Officer for the NSW OEH, and participating in various committees.
+He has been involved in the development of a strategic cultural management plan for Stockton Bight, NSW, as a Traditional Owner.
+Chris Collison and Leanne Anderson have travelled overseas to lecture on Australian Indigenous/Aboriginal Strategic Cultural Plans of Management at international seminars.

-Nur-Run-Gee P/L have delivered cultural heritage management training to an Indigenous group within the last 12 months (valid at October 2011).
+Nur-Run-Gee Pty Ltd have delivered cultural heritage management training to an Indigenous group within the last 12 months (valid at April 2013).

 PLEASE NOTE: The Register of Cultural Heritage Management Training Providers is provided for information only.
 The Department of Sustainability, Environment, Water, Population and Communities does not endorse or recommend any listed training provider on the Register or warrant that any providers are suitable or appropriately qualified.
 Organisations should conduct their own procurement processes before choosing or engaging a trainer.
 Information on the Register is as provided by the listed training providers.